-The working week of the CPVO is 37.5 hours with a minimum of 7.5 hours worked per day Monday through Thursday, and a minimum of 6.5 hours worked on the Friday.
+Until end 2013, the working week of the CPVO was 37.5 hours with a minimum of 7.5 hours worked per day Monday through Thursday, and a minimum of 6.5 hours worked on the Friday.
+With the new Staff Regulations that entered into force on 1 January 2014, the working hours have increased to 40 hours per week.